Writing Within Walls Mentoring Programme

 The program duration is for approximately 6 months, during which six exchanges via post will occur between mentee and mentor.
 Both the mentee's and mentor's names are anonymised for safety, to avoid prejudice, and so both parties can focus on nurturing a professional relationship with a focus on improving the prisoners' writing skills.

-National Creative Writing Competition 2022
+National Creative Writing Competition 2022 - NOW CLOSED

 Arkbound Foundation,